Ōtautahi Urban Play [CURRENT]

-We plan to convene an initial 3-year programme, from late 2021, to establish Ōtautahi Christchurch as the Southern Hemisphere Capital of Urban Play.
+We are developing an initial 3-year programme, from late 2021, to establish Ōtautahi Christchurch as the Southern Hemisphere Capital of Urban Play.

 Playing our way to a better city

 Gap Filler is taking a lead, assembling a range of partners to deliver on this aspiration to make Ōtautahi Christchurch more memorable, equitable, sociable and diverse through a playful approach.

 We’re building on strong foundations, with Christchurch already renowned for its countless creative interventions in the city over the past decade – including its recent inclusion in TIME Magazine’s Greatest Places of 2021.

 We want Ōtautahi to explore more and diverse ways to play, including a range of ‘serious play’ initiatives to help address pressing social and environmental issues.
 We can make improving the city more accessible, participatory and fun.

 We see this programme initially being focused in the central city, comprising a range of short-term events, temporary and permanent installations, and having three separate but related streams or phases.

 1. PLAY IN THE CITY

 Reimagining the playground and the notion of urban play for all ages.
 Integrating small play invitations and sociable interactions throughout the streetscape and city, encountering people as they go about their everyday lives.

 - WHY? – Play in any form is good for people’s health and wellbeing and, especially for adults, shouldn’t only be a formal and/or competitive pursuit done only on weekends.
 We want to encourage people to experience moments of play every day.